Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 # Behaviour
 Both scripts downloads the highest quality possible up to 1080p 60fps.
 Code is customizable to download higher qualities.

 Both of the scripts will create a file named "Videos" at the same path that it exists.
 Both scripts do/can feed the same file.
 When moved, they will create a new "Videos" file in the new location.
+So its completely portable.

 This project is implementable to an UI application.
 I was just too lazy to do it and i hate designing UI.